scs-edpo/lab09-trip-booking-saga/README.md

 The engine will take care of state handling, compensation and could also handle timeouts and escalations.

 In real-life scenarios you might configure and run the Camunda engine differently, e.g. by using Spring or Spring Boot.
-In this example you can also use the [Spring Boot Application](src/main/java/io/flowing/trip/saga/camunda/springboot/Application.java) in order to fire the application up - and afterwords even connect Camundas visual tooling.
+In this example you can also use the [Spring Boot Application](src/main/java/io/flowing/trip/saga/camunda/springboot/TripBookingApplication.java) in order to fire the application up - and afterwards even connect Camundas visual tooling.

 A visual representation is automatically created in the background by Camunda. (**You need to use Camunda in a version >= 7.8.0.**)